-No, not necessarily.
-Many fortified wines are sweet, and thus, they’re perfect matches for sweet desserts.
+Not every fortified wine is a dessert wine.
+Most of them are sweet and those are perfect for dessert.
 You can even enjoy them instead of a dessert course.
 However, there is a significant number of fortified wines that are dry.
 These don’t qualify as dessert wines and are more suitable as aperitifs.

 How Fortified Wine Is Made

-The various types of fortified wines undergo production processes that share some similarities but also some differences.
+The various types of fortified wines undergo production processes that share some similarities.

 For all fortified wines, the first step is the same.
 Vintners produce a red or white base wine, just like they would make regular table wine: They harvest the grapes, crush them, and ferment them.